 In accordance to the current reform of the European higher education system, the present objectives of IPB are to contribute to the increase of higher education frequency, to motivate lifelong learning, to improve the quality and relevance of its academic offer, to promote the mobility of students and graduates and to contribute to a better international cooperation in Europe and with the Portuguese-speaking countries.

-The IPB has consolidated its dimension to 7,000 students and has achieved the adequacy to the Bologna process through the offer of around a hundred courses and degrees, namely technical specialization courses, bachelors and masters programmes.
+The IPB has consolidated its dimension to 8,000 students and has achieved the adequacy to the Bologna process through the offer of around a hundred courses and degrees, namely higher professional technological courses, bachelors and masters programmes.

-Nowadays, over 50 per cent of the IPB’s teaching staff holds a PhD degree.
+Nowadays, over 80 per cent of the IPB’s teaching staff holds a PhD degree.
 The IPB is part of the national system of science and technology, through the existence of R&D units and poles at the IPB.
-In several areas, the IPB presents indicators of impact and excellence of its scientific publications and applied research: according to the Iberoamerican 2012 ranking, developed by the SCImago Research Group, the IPB is the Portuguese higher education institution with the greatest normalized impact and the best excellence rate.
+In several areas, the IPB presents indicators of impact and excellence of its scientific publications and applied research: according to the SCImago ranking, the IPB is the Portuguese higher education institution with the greatest normalized impact and the best excellence rate.

 The internationalization of the IPB is one of its current strategic challenges, due to the awareness that this will be a positive factor for differentiation among higher education institutions.
-The last decade has confirmed the IPB as one of the institutions which most extensively promoted academic mobility in Portugal: over 4,000 students in mobility and over 1,000 visiting teaching and non-teaching staff have transformed the image of the institution.
+The last decade has confirmed the IPB as one of the institutions which most extensively promoted academic mobility in Portugal: over 7,000 students and 2,000 teaching and non-teaching staff mobility have transformed the image of the institution.
 The results obtained have positioned the institution at a level of prominence both nationally and internationally.
-Currently, the IPB integrates the Top 100 of higher education institutions with the greatest number of incoming teachers and the Top 500 of institutions with the highest rate of incoming and outgoing students on Erasmus mobility.
+The IPB integrates the Top 100 of higher education institutions with the greatest number of incoming teachers and the Top 500 of institutions with the highest rate of incoming and outgoing students on Erasmus mobility.

 The experience gained in the European mobility project has catalysed the non-European cooperation, with special emphasis on the Portuguese-speaking countries and regions.
 The IPB has established an academic network with Brazilian Federal Institutes and Universities, as well as with the Macao Polytechnic Institute, representing an annual mobility of nearly a hundred students and the teaching and research cooperation.
 The presence of a community of students from African Portuguese-speaking countries is also a reality in the institution as a result of the Institute’s involvement in the creation and development of higher education in Angola, Cape Verde, Mozambique and São Tomé and Príncipe.
 This will decisively contribute to the qualification of human and academic resources.
 The cooperation with Macao has allowed the establishment of protocols with Chinese Universities, involving the Portuguese and Chinese teaching and the creation of the Centre for Chinese Language and Culture in Bragança.
 The IPB has also distinguished itself by offering courses in Portuguese language and culture to foreign students.